bunsenmurder/ML-Project-Attendance-Counter/README.md

 # Our Project
+## Directions
+1. Ensure OpenCV 3.4.x, Python, and Perl are installed and within path.
+2. Run the runFirst.py file found with the tar folder, it will extract all the folder ImageDB where our data set is stored.
+3. Next run the crop_pos.py file next, it will crop all the positive images based on their bounding boxes and convert them to 100x128 sizes.
+3. Next run the random_sample.py file, it will give you the option to set the amount of random positive and random negative samples you would like to select.
+Just make sure NOT to select more 435 positive samples or more than 7897 negative samples.
+4. Next open up the bash commands.txt file and run the commands in order.
+Make sure to follow the comments!
+5. From there your trained model will be located in the classifier directory, and most likely will replace any previous models there.
+6. Run the webcam.py file to see how well your model runs.

 ## The problem we wanted to solve.
 Teachers use up valuable class time taking attendance when they could be spending more time teaching.
 In addition, there are several loopholes to traditional attendance systems.
 For example, one student can write another student’s name on an attendance sheet.
 At a large university with several hundred students, attendance can take a very long time if it is done at all.
 Generally speaking, taking roll at the beginning of class is an inconvenience that can be avoided, so we’re creating a system to solve this problem.